vpelss/JsTOTPAuthenticator/README.md

 - set 'masterKey' using decrypt(nonce2, hashedPassword, key);
 - get public 'nonce', 'db', and 'tag' in the JSON header.params
 - set 'database' by concatinating 'db' + 'tag'
+- Note: the tag is used to prove that the encrypted database was not altered
 - set 'plaintext' from window.crypto.subtle.decrypt using the nonce, masterKey, and 'database' you want decrypted